goenning/local-aws-s3/README.md

 Local AWS S3
 ============

+*Work is in progress.
+This is just a draft.*

 When developing applications that use AWS SDK for uploading and downloading assets from S3 you will need:

 - An Amazon AWS account